unpoly/unpoly2-slides/slides.md

 The HTML markup for a given overlay mode is now static.
 There is no `up.modal.config.template` anymore.

-Many former use cases for `up.modal.config.template` are covered by assigning a class, size.
+Many former use cases for `up.modal.config.template` are covered by assigning a class or size.

 If you absolutely, positively need to customize the overlay HTML, you may use the `up:layer:opened` event to modify the layer as it becomes visible.
 The event is emitted before the opening animation starts.